 UNLV’s Center for Energy Research: A Leader in Sustainable Energy

-The University of Nevada, Las Vegas (UNLV) is home to the Center for Energy Research (CER).
-This research unit develops and advances energy technologies that are sustainable, efficient, and environmentally friendly.
-The CER was founded in 1993 and is currently led by Dr. Robert F. Boehm, a distinguished professor of mechanical engineering.
+The University of Nevada, Las Vegas (UNLV) hosts the Center for Energy Research (CER), which was founded in 1993 and led by Dr. Robert F. Boehm.
+The CER specializes in sustainable and efficient energy technologies.

 Location: